 Anna Kate Reid Hipp ’63 served on the MBC Board of Trustees for more than 25 years, and in 1994, she was the first alumna to chair the board.
 Hipp is a longtime supporter of the college and her dedication inspires other alumnae/i.
 Aside from her commitment to Mary Baldwin College, Hipp is active in a number of organizations devoted to environmental preservation and community enhancement, and she serves on the Board of Trustees for the Southern Environmental Law Center, protecting the natural beauty of Virginia, the Carolinas, Tennessee, Georgia, and Alabama.
 In 2009, she was honored with the YWCA of Greenville Women of Achievement Award.

-Margaret E. “Lyn” McDermid ’95 is a graduate of and strong advocate for MBC’s Adult Degree Program and serves as chair of the college’s Board of Trustees.
+Margaret E. “Lyn” McDermid ’95 is a graduate of and strong advocate for MBC’s Adult Degree Program.
+She served on the college’s Board of Trustees from 2001–2014.
 McDermid is chief information officer for the Federal Reserve System.
 Prior to her current position, she worked at Dominion Virginia Power for 30 years in several management roles, and she was an engineer at Stone and Webster Engineering Corp., working on start-up plans for five nuclear plants.
 A recognized leader, she chairs the Board of Directors for the Federal Reserve Bank of Richmond and serves on other boards and committees as well.
 She was honored with the Executive Women in Business Achievement Award in 2008.

-We also extend our deepest gratitude to the alumnae and other friends who have guided us so thoughtfully through the early development of the Ever Ahead campaign.
-Members of the Campaign Steering Committee included:
+We extend our deepest gratitude to the alumnae and other friends who have guided us so thoughtfully through the development of the Ever Ahead campaign.